uci-plrg/zen-ids/doc/experiments/ACCURACY.md

     * The `$dataset` is a directory.
 It will be created if it does not exist (though its parent must exist).
 3. Deploy the *trusted profile* to all Apache instances.
   * Copy the file `cfg.set` from `$dataset` to `$ZEN_IDS_DATASETS`, renaming it to the application name as specified in `opmon.site.roots` (see the [Deployment Instructions](https://github.com/uci-plrg/zen-ids/blob/interp-opt/README.md)).
-  * Note that Zen IDS generates only deltas with the deployed *trusted profile*, so the resulting new profile will only merge successfully with the `$dataset` from which the *trusted profile* was deployed.
+  * Note that ZenIDS generates only deltas with the deployed *trusted profile*, so the resulting new profile will only merge successfully with the `$dataset` from which the *trusted profile* was deployed.

 The *trusted profile* for the test phase of the experiment can be any result of step 3, though normally the last *trusted profile* would be used since it will be the most complete.